Lisp-Stat/documentation/content/en/docs/Resources/xlisp.md

 [nswc](https://github.com/Lisp-Stat/xls-archive/tree/master/mathematics/nswc/)
 : This is an f2cl translation, very incomplete, of the NSWC mathematics library.
-The fortran, plus a great manual, is [available on github](https://github.com/jacobwilliams/nswc).
+The FORTRAN, plus a great manual, is [available on github](https://github.com/jacobwilliams/nswc).
 The report is NSWCDD/TR-92/425, by Alfred H. Morris, Jr. dated January 1993.
 No license specified, but this code is commonly considered public